emqx/emqx-docs/en_US/data-integration/data-bridge-gcp-pubsub.md

 ### Create and Manage Topics in GCP

-Before configuring the GCP Pub/Sub Bridge on EMQX, you need to create a topic and be familiar with the basic management operation in GCP.
+Before configuring the GCP Pub/Sub data integration on EMQX, you need to create a topic and be familiar with the basic management operation in GCP.

 1. In the Google Cloud console, go to the **Pub/Sub** ->**Topics** page.
 For detailed instructions, see [Create and manage topics](https://cloud.google.com/pubsub/docs/create-topic).